caard0s0/united-atomic-bank/README.md

     git clone https://github.com/caard0s0/united-atomic-bank.git
     ```

-2. Inside the root directory of the project, install all the dependencies.
-    ```zsh
-    go get ./...
-    ```

-3. Install <strong>Golang-Migrate</strong> as CLI. for more information visit <a href="https://github.com/golang-migrate/migrate/tree/master/cmd/migrate">Golang CLI Documentation</a>.
+2. Install <strong>Golang-Migrate</strong> as CLI. for more information visit <a href="https://github.com/golang-migrate/migrate/tree/master/cmd/migrate">Golang CLI Documentation</a>.

-4. Create an `app.env` file with environment variables.
+3. Create an `app.env` file with environment variables.

     <strong>WARNING:</strong> The values ​​below are for testing purposes only, please change them in the future.